Keeper-Security/Commander/README.md

 **Keepass Import**

 Keeper supports importing the record and folder structure directly from an encrypted Keepass file.
+File attachments are also supported (up to 1MB per file).
 Make sure to first follow [these instructions](keepercommander/importer/keepass/README.md) to install the necessary keepass modules.

 ```bash
 $ keeper import --format=keepass test.kdbx